crossplane/crossplane/docs/services/aws-services-guide.md

   --resources-vpc-config subnetIds="${SUBNET_IDS}",securityGroupIds="${EKS_SECURITY_GROUP}"
 ```

-At this point, an EKS cluster should have started provisioning, which could take take up to 15 minutes.
-You can check the status of the cluster by running:
+An EKS cluster should have started provisioning, which could take take up to 15
+minutes.
+You can check the status of the cluster by periodically running:

 ```bash
 aws eks describe-cluster --name "${CLUSTER_NAME}" --region "${REGION}" | jq -r .cluster.status